Pushyabhuti dynasty: History

+Death of Prabhakara Vardhana

+Aditya Vardhana was succeeded by Prabhakaravardhana in c.
+585 CE and bore the titles of Maharajadhiraj or 'king of kings' and was known by his second name in distant regions as 'Sri Pratapasala'.
+Bāṇabhaṭṭa recounts him as a strong ruler having defeated and coming into political grievances with neighbouring kingdoms.

 According to the Harshacharita, after Prabhakara's death, the king of Malava attacked Kannauj, supported by the ruler of Gauda.
 The Malava king killed Graha-Varman, and captured Rajyashri.
 Bana does not mention this king, but historians speculate him to be a ruler of the Later Gupta dynasty.
 Prabhakara's elder son Rajya-Vardhana defeated the Malava ruler, but was killed by the Gauda king.

 The Harshacharita further states that Prabhakara's younger son Harsha-Vardhana then vowed to destroy the Gauda king and their allies.
 Again, Bana does not mention the name of the Gauda king, but historians identify him with Shashanka-Deva, the ruler of Bengal (Gauda).
 Harsha formed an alliance with Bhaskar Varman, the king of Kamarupa, and forced Shashanka to retreat.
 Subsequently, in 606 CE, Harsha was formally crowned as an emperor.
-He captured a large part of northern India (see the Empire of Harsha).
+He captured a large part of northern India.
 There are different assessments of the exact extent of Harsha's empire, but he controlled major parts of northern India; his overlordship was accepted by the king of Vallabhi in the west and the Kamarupa king Bhaskaravarman in the east; in the south, his empire extended up to the Narmada River.

 Harsha eventually made Kanyakubja (modern Kannauj in Uttar Pradesh) his capital, and ruled till c.
 647 CE.
 He died without an heir, leading to the end of the Pushyabhuti dynasty.

+Culture

+Bāṇabhaṭṭa vividly describes the kingdom of Thanesar with large amounts of irrigation taking place using revolving water wheels for the production of Paddy, beans and wheat.
+The inhabitants are described by Bana as practising the traditions of Agnihotra and Yajna, being ancient fire rituals and the practise of Vrishotsarga which was the act of setting a bull free.
+The roadways are described as being lined with Arjuna trees and the woman wore a Kanchuka (short dress) with a flower wreath on their heads and a mesh over their face.
+The villages of the kingdom were also elected with 'Mahattaras' or appointed village heads.

+Xuanzang states that the majority of the people pursued trade as their source of income with only few being agriculturalists.
+Rich families vied with each other, collecting rarities from other lands.
+He also notes that Buddhism was not numerous in the region with the kingdom being dominated by Shaivism, Thanesar had three buddhist monasteries compared to over one hundred Hindu temples.
+According to Devahuti rice was grown on the lower slopes of the Himalayas whilst sugar cane was cultivated on the eastern parts of the kingdom, milk and fruits were also plentily available.